exaexa/scattermore/README.md

 ## Caveats and future work

-- Y axis is flipped in R rasters! (but you can easily flip `ylim` parameter to fix that)
 - You can plot the raster into standard axes (so that it looks like normal `points` output) but it requires some careful manipulation of the R plot functions (and quite a lot of reading TFM).
 - Guessing the best raster size for plotting (ideally for pixel-on-pixel output) in R is tricky at best.
 - Doing the above 2 tricks in ggplot would be cool, right?